Tomie: Beginning: Plot

 Tomie refuses to let Reiko take her to the hospital for her injury, so instead Reiko takes Tomie home and wraps up her injury.
 However, when Reiko takes off the bandage to place a new one on, she finds that Tomie’s ear has completely regenerated.
 Tomie reveals to Reiko her inhuman status and explains why only Reiko interested her, promising to show her “what hell is really like” before leaving.
 That night, Reiko is confronted by another Tomie who grows from the blood on her uniform, and takes notice of her.

 Years later, Yamamoto and Reiko are the only ones who attend the class reunion.
 Yamamoto allows Reiko to tell him about what her friendship with Tomie was like, but Reiko refuses to talk about what the Tomie grown from the blood on her uniform did to her.
 Yamamoto reveals that he only came to the reunion in order to find out more about how he could find Tomie again, and finds a heart of Tomie’s in Reiko’s bag.
 When Reiko refuses to give him the heart, he kills her, and runs off with the heart as it begins to regenerate.
-However, Reiko comes back to life— revealing that that night the Tomie turned Reiko into another clone of her.
+However, Reiko comes back to life— revealing that Tomie turned Reiko into another clone of her.
 Tomie chastises Yamamoto for being so stupid and says that she will always return.
 However, as she begins to leave, Mr. Takagi returns and kills Tomie, pledging that he will do whatever it takes to kill her permanently.